Hellfire01/PostreSQL-Monitor/README.md

 - authentication string + `all` + quantity => will show all of the queries just as if you had call all 5 instructions

 `quantity` is a positive integer used for the maximum displayed queries

+`query id` is one of the ids displayed by one of the other instructions.
+It is used to see the entire, indented and non truncated query

 **Note** : the previously shown arguments arguments can be used simultaneously.
 Therefor the following instruction is valid :<br/>
 `[authentification string] mostUsed longestTimeOnAverage mostRowsReturnedAccumulated 10`<br/>